aman1455/CSMastery/README.md

 ## Database Initialization

-To replicate the database setup for Genius Gen, follow these steps:
+To replicate the database setup for CSMastery, follow these steps:

 1. Install MongoDB on your local machine or set up a MongoDB instance on a cloud platform.
 2. Create a new MongoDB database named "geniusgen" (or a name of your choice).